whykay-01/computer-networking-net2text-replication/README.md

 python -m spacy download en_core_web_sm
 ```

-The underlying concept behind this translation is context-free grammar.
+The underlying concept behind this translation is context-free grammars.
 Using spaCy, used matching rules to match user's inputs with SQL queries.
 More rules could be added or machine learning concepts could be used for improvment.
 Currently, you could easily ask questions in which it would not understand.
 If you enter conditions that are not in the database, the query won't translate it into SQL.

 ## Natural language to SQL